In short

 A significant number of properties in Cyprus, particularly units in developments built in the 2000s, still have no separate title deed.
-Such properties are nonetheless bought and sold every day, and they are increasingly offered for sale by credit acquiring companies and funds, often through online auctions, by way of an assignment of contractual rights.
 Buyers are frequently told, correctly, that they will not receive a title deed at completion.
 What they are not always told is what they will receive instead, and what that is worth.

 Why a Property May Have No Separate Title Deed